BattletechModders/Flashpoint-Stock-Photos/README.md

 Currently there are only five images in the database:

-screenoff - An empty image, there is not error-free way to clear the screen at this time
+screenoff - An empty image, there is no error-free way to clear the screen at this time

 audioonly - A modified "lostsignal" image with the words "Audio Only" overlayed for cast members with no need for a custom image